-- < the cost of acquiring and manufacturing preclinical and clinical trial materials and manufacturing scale-up expenses until a product is available for commercial sale; - < expenses incurred under agreements with contract research organizations, or CROs, as well as investigative sites and consultants that conduct our preclinical studies and clinical trials; - employee-related expenses, which include salaries, benefits and stock-based compensation; - < laboratory materials and supplies used to support our research activities; - outsourced product development services; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; and - < allocated expenses for facility-related costs.
+- < the cost of acquiring and manufacturing preclinical and clinical trial materials and manufacturing costs related to commercial production and scale-up until a product is approved and initially available for commercial sale; - < expenses incurred under agreements with contract research organizations, or CROs, as well as investigative sites and consultants that conduct our preclinical studies and clinical trials; - < employee-related expenses, which include salaries, benefits and stock-based compensation; - < laboratory materials and supplies used to support our research activities; - < outsourced product development services; - < expenses relating to regulatory activities, including filing fees paid to regulatory agencies; and - < allocated expenses for facility-related costs.

 Research and development activities are central to our business model.
 We expect to continue to incur significant research and development expenses as we conduct new clinical trials, prepare regulatory filings for our product candidates, and add headcount to support these efforts.
-In particular, we expect to continue to incur significant research and development expenses in the near term as we:
+Our research and development costs have declined as compared to previous levels as a result of directing significant funding to our commercial activities, with the approval and launch of our first product, Gvoke.
+We expect to continue to incur research and development expenses at similar levels in the near term as we:

-- < complete registration of Gvoke in Europe and conduct additional manufacturing scale-up for Gvoke; - continue the development of our additional ready-to-use glucagon programs including Post-Bariatric Hypoglycemia, Hypoglycemia-Associated Autonomic Failure, and Exercise-Induced Hypoglycemia, and provide our liquid stable glucagon, at no cost, for approved Expanded Access requests for the treatment of Congenital Hyperinsulinism.
-(Expanded Access is a process regulated by the FDA that allows the use of an investigational new drug outside of a clinical trial in patients for the diagnosis, monitoring, or treatment of a serious disease or condition.); - < advance device development partnering efforts; - conduct preclinical and clinical work for our Pramlintide-Insulin program; - < continue clinical development for our ready-to-use diazepam rescue pen; and - continue to advance other pipeline candidates.
+- < continue the development of our additional ready-to-use glucagon programs including Post-Bariatric Hypoglycemia and Exercise-Induced Hypoglycemia, - < conduct preclinical and clinical work for our Pramlintide-Insulin program; - < continue clinical development for our ready-to-use diazepam formulation; and - < continue to advance other pipeline candidates.

-Our research and development expenses may vary significantly over time due to uncertainties relating to the terms and timing of regulatory approvals and unexpected results of our clinical trials.
+Our research and development expenses may vary significantly over time due to uncertainties relating to the timing and results of our clinical trials and the timing of regulatory approvals.